Churston Ferrers Grammar School: Duke of Edinburgh's Award

 The Duke of Edinburgh's Award at CFGS has grown increasingly in popularity over the last ten years and CFGS is a Directly Licensed Centre for DofE.
 Students have the choice to take part in DofE between Years 9 and 13 and approximately 200 students are currently doing either bronze, silver or gold level.

 Other

 Churston Ferrers Grammar School has historically had a debating presence both on and off site, from the organisation of hustings events for general elections to active participation in South West Academic Trust (SWAT) competitions.
-As of 2018, the Discussion and Debate club is led by Mr D Troake and Year 10 and Year 11 meet separately to the sixth form.

 Students have in the recent past had available the option of attending a 'Listeners' programme that trained senior students in how to offer well-being support to younger students.

-Notable former pupils
+Notable former pupils (Old Churstonians)

 Following on the success of the 50th anniversary of the founding of the school, the Old Churstonians' Society was formed and is open to all past students and teachers.